TheElderFuthark/TheElderFuthark/README.md

-I'm Lloyd Thomas, Programmer in Web and Game Development, and Electrical & Electronic Engineering Student.
+I'm Lloyd Thomas, Programmer in Web and Game Development, and Electronic Engineering Student.

 My background is mostly Computer studies and practices, as a Programmer in Web and Games, using languages such as: JavaScript, PHP, C#, C++, Java